ingadhoc/odoo-argentina-ee/l10n_ar_currency_update/README.rst

 (official argentinian provider).

 This way the currency rates of your companies will be updated daily.
-This will work if you have your companies contry Argentina and main currency ARS
+This will work if you have your companies contry Argentina and main currency ARS.

+The scheduled action that will be run to update the currency rates will be run after 21 hours (GMT-3), this is required since the rates are published by AFIP after 9 pm.

 Installation
 ============